Divorce & Separation

 There are a number of reasons why couples separate and divorce.
 Perhaps one or both spouses are seeing someone else.
 Perhaps financial problems reared their ugly head.
 Perhaps the two of you just seem to be fighting all of the time, and neither of you can put your finger on it.

 Like it or not, it is the public policy of the State of South Carolina to keep people married.
 Even at the final divorce hearing, the judge will look at a husband and wife in even the most hotly-contested divorce and ask, matter of factly, “is there anything we can do to save this marriage?”
-I know — it sounds insane.
+We know — it sounds insane.

 Regardless of its merits, it is in large part for this reason that courts in the Palmetto State do not recognize a “legal separation.”
-Preferring to find instead that a couple is either married or not married, the state does provide for a similar type of action, called an “Separate Support and Maintenance.”
+Preferring to find instead that a couple is either married or not married, the state does provide for a similar type of action, called an action for “Separate Support and Maintenance.”

 An action for Separate Support and Maintenance is governed by the same guidelines as divorce, and may provide a mechanism by which you and your spouse may begin to find that “new normal” and start down the road to stability in advance of your actual divorce.
 Such an action may even provide for spousal support, in the form of pre-divorce alimony-ish payments made from one spouse to the other.